Lokankara/Quiz/src/main/resources/quiz-set_4.md

 - Portability

 **Explanation:**
-"Reversibility" is correct.
+Reversibility is correct.
 Reversibility ensures that a customer can completely remove data and workloads from the cloud without vendor lock-in.
-"Removability" is not a standard cloud concept.
+Removability is not a standard cloud concept.
-"Erasability" is partially correct, but reversibility is the formal term in cloud computing.
+Erasability is partially correct, but reversibility is the formal term in cloud computing.
-"Portability" refers to moving workloads between providers, not deletion.
+Portability refers to moving workloads between providers, not deletion.

 ---